 - Borderline personality disorder is a mental illness marked by an ongoing pattern of varying moods, self-image, and behavior.
 These symptoms often result in impulsive actions and problems in relationships.
 People with borderline personality disorder may experience intense episodes of anger, depression, and anxiety that can last from a few hours to days.

 Having BPD is like having an open wound on your entire body.
 The slightest emotional threat, and I fall into a spiral.
 Everything hurts, everything is raw and can easily become inflamed, irritated, and infected and once it is, it takes significantly longer to calm me down and to tend to my massive wounds.
+I have found that through therapy, good nutrition, exercise, and support from my therapist and friends – I have found my way out of that black hole.
+Sure, I’m still testy, but I’m nowhere near where I was.

 This journey is going to be long, and it’s far from over, and it will shift and twist and be gut wrenching and exciting and beautiful and terrifying and so many amazing, full, terrible, real things.
 I’m excited that I didn’t give in to the temptation to just let it all go and sink into darkness.
 To some extent I had wised up, and I could no longer engage in the behaviors that allowed me to hide and avoid.
 I’m now feeling floods of emotional pain that I’ve hidden since I was a child and I’m facing it head on with very little experience but a mind and a heart focused on self improvement.
 A soul that is willing to take it day by day, and sometimes minute by minute, to deal with my emotions and work through them to the best of my ability.